What is working capital? Formula, ratio and examples

 Working capital examples in different businesses

-Different operating cycles, cash flow patterns, and asset and liability structures mean that a good working capital level varies by industry.
-For instance, a café might only need 10-15% of working capital per dollar of sales, whereas a heavy machinery manufacturer with slower turnover may require 20-25%.
-Here's some more detail on the types of working capital in different businesses.
+A good working capital level varies by industry due to different operating cycles, cash flow patterns, and asset structures.
+A café might need only 10–15% of working capital per dollar of sales.
+A heavy machinery manufacturer with slower turnover may require 20–25%.

 Working capital in construction and manufacturing

-Construction projects and manufacturing businesses often have irregular cash flow due to long project timelines and payment schedules.
-Working capital funds upfront material, subcontractor, and labour costs that the business often can't recover until a project is finished.
+Construction and manufacturing businesses often have irregular cash flow due to long project timelines.
+Working capital funds upfront costs for materials, subcontractors, and labour that the business can't recover until a project is finished.

 Working capital in service businesses

-Businesses providing services, like consultancies or agencies, don't hold inventory so they typically need less working capital than product-based industries.
-They may have higher accounts receivable (because they invoice clients) and will still need enough working capital to cover payroll, office expenses, and project costs.
+Service businesses like consultancies and agencies don't hold inventory, so they typically need less working capital than product-based industries.
+They may have higher accounts receivable from client invoicing and still need enough working capital to cover payroll, office expenses, and project costs.

 Working capital in retail